JeNeSuisPasDave/MarkdownTools/src/DESCRIPTION.rst

 ``--book``
 	Treat STDIN as an index file (a "book" file).

+``--ignore-transclusions``
+	Leave any MultiMarkdown transclusion specifications alone; do not include the specified file.
+Useful if you want to mix Marked/LeanPub includes and MultiMarkdown includes, but have MultiMarkdown handline the transclusions.

+``--just-raw``
+	Ignore all include specifications except for raw includes; useful for processing the output of the Markdown processor to pick up the raw file include specifications that should have passed through untouched.

 ``--leanpub``
 	Indicates that any input file named `book.txt` should be treated as a LeanPub index file.